-- Physical contact
+- Physical intervention and use of reasonable force

 - Safe working practice

 - Whistleblowing

 - Missing children

 - Recruitment and selection

 - Managing allegations

 - Grievance and disciplinary

 - Staff/pupil online communication

 - Hand held devices

 - Confidentiality and information sharing

-- Sexual exploitation

-- FGM

-- Forced marriage

 - Children Missing Education

+- Relationships & Sex Education

+- Complaints procedure

 Ofsted inspectors will consider how well leaders and managers have created a culture of vigilance where children's and learners' welfare are promoted and where timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering or likely to suffer harm.
 Inspectors will evaluate how well statutory and other responsibilities are met and how well staff exercise their professional judgement in keeping children and learners safe.
 This policy contributes to the setting's commitment to all local and national requirements.

-Ofsted inspecting-safeguarding 2019
+Ofsted education-inspection-framework 2019

-This policy is available on the school website and is included in the staff Google Shared Drive, and is available to all visitors.
+This policy is available on the school website and is included in the staff Google Shared Drive, and is available to all visitors and volunteers'.